Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Ablation Studies

 \subsection{Metadata Ablation}

-This experiment is intended to identify the impact of different metadata components in the cross-modal retrieval performance of \name.
+This experiment is designed to quantify the impact of different metadata components on the cross-modal retrieval performance of \name.
+To this end, we evaluate our best-performing Sat2Sound models—trained with either Bing or Sentinel imagery—under varying combinations of metadata availability at inference time.
 As observed in Table \ref{tab:metadata_ablation}, the most contributing metadata is \textit{audio source}.
 This is consistent with results in prior work, PSM \cite{khanal2024psm}.

-In addition to the independent metadata ablation presented in Table \ref{tab:metadata_ablation}, we also conduct a more detailed ablation study on metadata combinations, as shown in Table \ref{tab:metadata_ablation2}.
-These results demonstrate how our model's performance progressively improves with the addition of different metadata components and provide further insights into the contribution of metadata components.
-Notably, with Bing imagery, performance improves from 0.787 to 0.866 when the easily available components—time and geolocation—are added.
-In contrast, the performance gain from incorporating the \textit{audio caption source} is not significant, suggesting that any audio captioning model or user-written text can be used, as long as a reasonable audio caption is provided to query our model.
+In addition to the independent metadata ablation presented in Table~\ref{tab:metadata_ablation}, we conduct a more detailed analysis of \emph{composite} metadata combinations, assuming the availability of the \textit{audio source} metadata as a base component (Table~\ref{tab:metadata_ablation2}).
+This experiment evaluates the incremental contribution of time, geolocation, and month metadata when added cumulatively.
+The results show a clear pattern: model performance improves consistently as more metadata components are incorporated.
+Notably, for Bing imagery, the I2A-R@10\% increases from 0.787 (only \textit{audio source}) to 0.866 when time (hour and month) and geolocation (latitude, longitude) are added—demonstrating the benefit of simple, readily available metadata.
+In contrast, the performance gain from incorporating the \textit{audio caption source} is modest, suggesting that any audio captioning model or user-written text can be used, as long as a reasonable audio caption is provided to query our model.

-\subsection{Codebook Size Ablation:}
+\subsection{Codebook Size Ablation}

-We conduct ablation of codebook size of our framework.
+We conduct an ablation of the codebook size of our framework.
 As seen in Tables \ref{tab:codebook_ablation_text} and \ref{tab:codebook_ablation_audio}, performance remains fairly consistent across different codebook sizes.
-We speculate that the sparsification operation\cite{martins2016softmax} of the attention weights (Equation \ref{eq:4}), encourages our framework to select only the relevant concepts, making the framework independent of the codebook size.
+We speculate that the sparsification operation \cite{martins2016softmax} of the attention weights (Equation \ref{eq:4}) encourages our framework to select only the relevant concepts, making the framework independent of the codebook size.

 Our choice of codebook-based learning is motivated by the intuition that a fixed set of soundscape concepts can be shared across modalities.
 This approach offers a more interpretable way to align local features between the satellite image and corresponding soundscape elements.
 As shown in Figure~\ref{fig:fine-grained-alignment}, this local alignment serves as a valuable byproduct from an interpretability perspective, further discussed in Section~\ref{sec:Analyzing codebook}.